 Quality over quantity

 How many white “T’s” do you really need?
 Every time you shop ask yourself “do I really need this”?
 I have put many things back on the shelf by simply asking myself this question, it’s funny how the brain works.
-Look at your wardrobe as an investment, sometimes paying a bit more actually ends up saving you money as you don’t need to repurchase that particular item each season because its fallen apart.
+Look at your wardrobe as an investment, sometimes paying a bit more actually ends up saving you money as you don’t need to repurchase that particular item each season because it has fallen apart.

 Don’t buy into trends